bringauto/io-module/doc/IO_module_doc.md

  - no button (buttonPresses always 0)
  - max command size: 200 bytes

- > On Arduino Mega there are 16 available both inputs and outputs, but there is a problem with memory on Arduino Mega when using JSON statuses with all these values.
-So only 4 inputs and 4 outputs are used at this moment.
+ > On Arduino Mega there are 16 available inputs and outputs both, but there is a problem with memory on Arduino Mega when using JSON statuses with all of these values.
+So only 4 inputs and 4 outputs are used at the moment.
- To use all of the Mega's component, the memory problem must be resolved (with for example shortening the json - boolean->number, shorter key strings).
+ To use all of the Mega's components, the memory problem must be resolved (with for example shortening the json - boolean->number; shorter key strings).

 #### Status forwarding

 Status will be forwarded to the external app when:
- - there is some difference between previous and current status (e.g. output has turned on, state of any input has changed)
+ - there is a difference between the previous and current status (e.g. output has been turned on; state of any input has changed)

 ### Arduino Uno R4 Minima

- > The implementation depends on using Arduino Uno R4 due to its bigger memory.
-Using R3 or lower revision may not work.
+ > The implementation relies on using Arduino Uno R4 due to its bigger memory.
+Using the R3 revision or lower may not work.

 #### Device specs
  - input count : 6